 - Fix the cause of the buckling

 - Replace the buckled planks (Explained below)

-Read Ashley’s blog about her buckling flooring experience Kitchen Cabinet & Flooring Mistake to Avoid
+Read Ashley’s blog about her buckling flooring experience in her article: Kitchen Cabinet & Flooring Mistake to Avoid.

 How to Fix the Cause of the Buckling

 Laminate flooring is a floating floor system.
 The seasons, moisture, and temperature (inside and out) play important role how your flooring will perform.
 Sufficient expansion gaps are essential.
 Here are some things to look for to make sure your floor has optimum movement space:

 How to Repair The Flooring

 Do not walk on your buckled floor!
 It will permanently damage the locking system.
-Depending on your situation and the size of the damage, you may be unfortunately be forced to replace entire room.
+Depending on your situation and the size of the damage, you may be forced to replace entire room.
 In a good case scenario, after fixing the reason of the buckling, you can uninstall the planks, replace heavily damaged planks, and reinstall the rest of the room.

 - Remove moldings to prepare to replace the flooring